RayAndrade/JavaScriptStudy/Creational/AbstractFactory/Example1/README.md

 node index.js
 ```

-You must run this in a directory containing all the files listed above.
+Ensure all files are in the same directory or adjust module paths accordingly.